Leon Crane: Survival

 Before leaving Berail's cabin for good, Crane made a simple sled out of wood planks for him to carry supplies to sustain him on his journey to Woodchopper.
 On February 12 he began his slow trek down the river pulling his sled, which was much harder than he had imagined.
 Very quickly, however, his foot broke through the ice, freezing immediately around his mukluk, which he had found in the cabin.
 Crane then had to spend the night thawing it on a fire, hoping to not re-develop frostbite.
 Several days later, disaster struck again.
-Crane fell through the ice and found him self almost completely submerged in freezing water.
+Crane fell through the ice and found himself almost completely submerged in freezing water.
 Knowing he had only minutes to live, Crane scrambled to shore, quickly stripped his clothes off and started a fire, barely avoiding death.
 Setting out again the next day, he came across another small cabin with food, where he rested for three days.
 Several days later, as Crane was traveling across the ice again, his sled broke the ice under it and all his supplies fell into the river.
 Crane only managed to salvage a few essentials such as food and the rifle.
-After 8 days, he reached the Yukon River.
+Eight days later he found a sign of habitation, a landing strip.